amatov/InstantaneousFlowTracker/COSTexe/README.md

-### Visual C++ compilation to an executable of the Andrew Goldberg max-flow min-cost algorithm
+### Implementation of the Andrew Goldberg max-flow min-cost algorithm, which I modified and compiled as an executable in Visual C++